lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/4-security.md

 ## Network ACLs (secure subnets)

-Network ACLs are the first line of defense.
-Internet packet enters into a VPC through an internet gateway.
 Before a packet can enter into a subnet or exit from a subnet, it is checked for permissions by network access control list (ACL).

 A network access control list (ACL) is a virtual firewall that controls trafic in and out of subnet.